 It didn’t have to end that way.
 Former General Motors president, Ed Cole and Victor Potamkin, owner of the world’s largest Cadillac dealership, teamed up to buy half of Checker Motors.
 They planned to bring out a new Checker cab based on a stretched Volkswagen Golf platform.
 With Cole’s industry experience and Potemkin’s sales prowess, the venture had exciting possibilities.
 But it was not meant to be.
 A few weeks after assuming control of Checker, while flying his personal plane to a meeting in Kalamazoo, Cole was killed in a crash.
 The dream of a rejuvenated Checker died with him.

-While Checker stopped building the cabs it was known for, the company soldiered on, profitably building body stampings for General Motors and others for another 17 years.
+While Checker stopped building the cabs it was famous for, the company soldiered on, profitably building body stampings for General Motors and others for another 17 years.
 But in 2009, Checker found itself caught in the vice of the financial meltdown and was forced into bankruptcy.

 Back in New England on that summer day in 1983, the return trip to Connecticut was just as lovely as the drive up.
 It was quieter though.
 My elderly passenger was tired from an eventful day.
 That gave me more time to appreciate the majesty of this fine car.
 I shall never forget and always be grateful for my day with a Checker.